Definitions and Roles

 The Refugee Sponsorship Training Program (RSTP) offers Sponsorship Agreement Holders and Constituent Groups a wide range of helpful resources to help them in settling newcomers to Canada.
 All this information is in the Handbook for Sponsoring Groups, available online.
 We particularly draw your attention to Chapter 6, The Sponsorship Process; Chapter 7, Settlement Preparation, and Chapter 8, The First Year and Beyond.

-And be sure to check the Refugee Documentation Checklist, listed below, for links to the required forms and documentation needed from the sponsoring group and from the refugee applicant.
+And be sure to check the Refugee Documentation Checklist, under Downloads, below, for links to the required forms and documentation needed from the sponsoring group and from the refugee applicant.